rhomobile/rhoconnect-adapters/README.md

 ## Preparing the Rhocrm Application

 ### OracleOnDemand settings
-All OracleOnDemand-specific settings are located in the **'vendor/oracle_on_demand/settings'** directory.
+All OracleOnDemand-specific settings are located in the `vendor/oracle_on_demand/settings` directory.
-In the file *'settings.yml'* you'll find the entries that are necessary to customize before running the app.
+In the file `settings.yml` you'll find the entries that you must customize before running the app.
 These are:

 - **:oraclecrm_service_url:** <oracle_web_services_integration_url> - substitute the default URL with your OracleOnDemand account URL.

-Also, for every source adapter based on CRM object there is a corresponding *'vendor/oracle_on_demand/settings/\<CRM\-object\-name\>.yml'* file containing the descriptions for the OracleOnDemand CRM object.
+For every source adapter based on CRM object there is a corresponding *'vendor/oracle_on_demand/settings/\<CRM\-object\-name\>.yml'* file containing the descriptions for the OracleOnDemand CRM object.
 Every CRM object file has the following entries: